uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {interactive slug="trainsylvania-map" type="in-page"}

 You can travel around Trainsylvania yourself using the following interactive.
-You're starting at the City Mall station, and you need to find your way to Suburbopolis.
+You're starting at the Airport station, and you need to find your way to Harbour station.
 At each station you can choose either the A-train or the B-train &ndash; press the button to find out where it will take you.
 But, like the residents of Trainsylvania, you'll probably want to start drawing a map of the railway, because later you might be asked to find your way somewhere else.
 If you want a template to draw on, you can [print one using this link]('interactives:centered_interactive' 'trainsylvania-map').